ooichinchun/process-weather/downsample-files/Readme.md

 &nbsp;&nbsp;&nbsp;&nbsp; radar_grid_folder is where the radar grid and radar data files are stored (file directory should be /mnt/data/co-develop/data/radar/)</br>
 &nbsp;&nbsp;&nbsp;&nbsp; save_folder is where the downsampled array will be saved (outputs currently in /mnt/data/co-develop/downsample_data/singv/) </br>

 2. Run the following line but change YYYYMM to relevant parameters.
-An additional argument corresponds to the SINGV variable group. </br>
+An additional argument corresponds to the SINGV variable group (single digit only). </br>
 &nbsp;&nbsp;&nbsp;&nbsp; python downsample_singv.py 202401 0 </br>

 3. Note that the files will be written to the directory as set in save_folder (make sure to check the file directory is updated)

+The latest version only downsamples in space but not in time --> downsample_singv_all_time.py --> Use this instead for post-hoc time extraction

 #<b>Missing data (or corrupted data) in the dataset may be replaced by -555 values for easy filtering.
 No -555 should appear though. </b>